jcoester/LOTR-EE-German-Subtitle-Fix/README.md

 ## **Technical Details**

-The Elvish subtitles are in the **Blu-ray PGS (Presentation Graphic Stream) subtitle file (.sup)** format, which is **image-based**, not text-based.
-To extract the .sup file from the MKV, **[gMKVExtractGUI](https://mkvtoolnix.download/links.html)** was used.
-After extracting the .sup file, the specific subtitle line was isolated as a PNG image using **[Subtitle Edit](https://www.nikse.dk/subtitleedit)**, and then edited in **[Adobe Photoshop](https://www.adobe.com/products/photoshop.html)**.
-The incorrect **“I bin”** was replaced with the correct **“Ich bin”** from the later part of the sentence.
-Upon replacing the previous incorrect subtitle image with the new correct one, the **X offset value** was adjusted to ensure that **the corrected line is perfectly centered** within the frame.
-The word **“Bruchtal”** was carefully constructed by cutting and recombining letters from existing subtitle images to ensure a natural and accurate visual style matching that of the original font and rendering.
+The Elvish subtitles come in **Blu-ray PGS (Presentation Graphic Stream) subtitle file (.sup)** format, which is image-based rather than text-based.
+The ".sup" file was extracted from the MKV using **[gMKVExtractGUI](https://mkvtoolnix.download/links.html)**.
+Using **[Subtitle Edit](https://www.nikse.dk/subtitleedit)**, the specific subtitle images were isolated and edited in **Adobe Photoshop**.
+The incorrect **"I bin"** was replaced with **"Ich bin"**, taken from the latter part of the sentence.
+The **X offset** was adjusted to center the updated subtitles precisely.
+The term **"Rivendell"** was replaced with the proper German equivalent **"Bruchtal"**, carefully assembled by cutting and reusing existing letters from other subtitles to preserve the original font and rendering style as seen below.

 ![Behind-the-scenes](images/behind-the-scenes.png)